protontypes/open-sustainable-technology/README.md

 - [The Subak Data Catalogue](https://data.climatesubak.org/) - Exists to make climate data more discoverable, more trusted and more connected.
 - [EEA geospatial data catalogue](https://github.com/eea/geonetwork-eea) - Discover and access easily the geospatial data catalogue of the European Environment Agency.
 - [Radiant MLHub Python Client](https://github.com/radiantearth/radiant-mlhub) - Open community commons for geospatial training data, machine learning models, and standards to encourage collaboration and share information.
-- [owid-catalog](https://github.com/owid/owid-catalog-py) - A Pythonic API for working with Our World in Data catalog.
 - [Global Environmental Database](https://db.cger.nies.go.jp/portal/geds/index) - Providing long-term monitoring data, data analysis results, output of models.
 - [Resource Watch](https://github.com/resource-watch/resource-watch) - Features hundreds of data sets all in one place on the state of the planet's resources and citizens.
 - [EarthData](https://earthdata.nasa.gov/) - Our vision is to make NASA's free and open Earth science data interactive, interoperable, and accessible for research and societal benefit both today and tomorrow.